Peter Yarrow: Music career

 To draw Travers out, Yarrow went to her apartment on MacDougal Street, across from The Gaslight Cafe, one of the principal folk clubs.
 They harmonized on 'Miner's Lifeguard,' a union song, and decided that their voices blended well.
 To fill out the trio, Travers suggested Noel Stookey, a friend doing folk music and stand-up comedy at the Gaslight.
-They chose the catchy "Peter, Paul and Mary" as the name for their group, since Noel Stookey's middle name was Paul, and rehearsed intensively for six months, touring outside New York before debuting in 1961 as a polished act at The Bitter End nightclub in Greenwich Village.
+They chose "Peter, Paul and Mary" as the name for their group, since Noel Stookey's middle name was Paul, and rehearsed intensively for six months, touring outside New York before debuting in 1961 as a polished act at The Bitter End nightclub in Greenwich Village.
 There, the singers quickly developed a following and signed a contract with Warner Bros.

 Warner released Peter, Paul and Mary's "Lemon Tree" as a single in early 1962.
 The trio then released "If I Had a Hammer", a 1949 song by Pete Seeger and Lee Hays, written to protest the imprisonment of Harlem City Councilman Benjamin J. Davis Jr. under the Smith Act.
 "If I had a Hammer" garnered two Grammy Awards in 1962.
 The trio's first album, the eponymous Peter, Paul & Mary, remained in the Top 10 for ten months and in the Top 20 for two years; it sold more than two million copies.
 The group toured extensively and recorded numerous albums, both live and in the studio.

 In June 1963, Peter, Paul and Mary released a 7" single of "Blowin' in the Wind" by the then-relatively unknown Bob Dylan, who was also managed by Grossman.
 "Blowin' in the Wind" sold 300,000 copies in the first week of release; by August 17, it was number two on the Billboard pop chart, with sales exceeding one million copies.
 Yarrow recalled that when he told Dylan he would make more than $5,000 from the publishing rights, Dylan was speechless.
-On August 28, 1963, Peter, Paul and Mary appeared on stage with the Reverend Martin Luther King Jr. at his historic March on Washington where their performance of "Blowin' in the Wind" established it as a civil rights anthem.
+On August 28, 1963, Peter, Paul and Mary appeared on stage with the Reverend Martin Luther King Jr. at the March on Washington where their performance of "Blowin' in the Wind" established it as a civil rights anthem.
 Their version also spent weeks on Billboards easy listening chart.
 By 1964 the 26-year-old Yarrow had joined the Board of the Newport Folk Festival, where he had performed as an unknown just four years earlier.